Abdi-Aden/Abdi-Aden/README.md

 ![](https://github.com/Abdi-Aden/Abdi-Aden/blob/main/GitHub%20Banner.png)

+# Hello there, and thank you for visiting my GitHub profile
-My name is Abdi and I'm a very enthusiastic software developer who is motivated to learn, grow, and excel as a developer while contributing to team success, being very meticulous, and having a clear understanding of agile methodology and the CICD.
+My name is Abdi and I'm a very enthusiastic software developer who is motivated to learn, grow, and excel as a developer while contributing to team success.
+I am a believer that there is no one solution to problems and everyone should be equiped with I love solving problems , and having a clear understanding of agile methodology and the CICD.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a>